Skip to main content

 Comprehensive hand-outs are given to support learning, and The Woodworkers Manual, Jackson and Day, is provided as a study aid.
 Individual tutorials are held between you and your tutor where feedback is given in confidence.

-This course includes 480 hours of scheduled bench time supervised by your tutors and with plenty of 1:1 guidance.
+The majority of the course is scheduled bench time supervised by your tutors and with plenty of 1:1 guidance.
 You’ll have your own bench and all tools will be provided.
 When fully trained in the use of the machine shop, you will have access to the facilities in your own time throughout the course.

 Course dates